taras-protsyshyn/js-data-structures/Readme.md

+# Data structures
-# In this repo was realized few data structures were via js.
+The purpose of this repo is to practice with data structures

 ## [Tree](./Tree/Tree.js)